Urban Alert

 Reflection

-Working in a three-person team required balancing research, design, and testing responsibilities while coordinating across multiple workstreams.
-Gathering insights through focus groups, surveys, and online analysis was valuable but initially difficult to synthesise into clear design direction, pushing us to refine how we communicated research findings through design decisions.
+Working in a three-person team required balancing research, design, and testing across parallel workstreams.
+Synthesising insights from focus groups, surveys, and online analysis was initially challenging, which pushed us to be more deliberate in translating research into clear design decisions.

-Working in a three-person team required balancing research, design, and testing responsibilities while coordinating across multiple workstreams.
-Gathering insights through focus groups, surveys, and online analysis was valuable but initially difficult to synthesise into clear design direction, pushing us to refine how we communicated research findings through design decisions.
+Working in a three-person team required balancing research, design, and testing across parallel workstreams.
+Synthesising insights from focus groups, surveys, and online analysis was initially challenging, which pushed us to be more deliberate in translating research into clear design decisions.

-I focused on core interaction flows such as navigation and report interactions, while my teammates refined animations and overall layout consistency.
-This collaboration strengthened my ability to communicate design intent, prioritise feedback, and make informed trade-offs under time constraints.
-Iterative testing highlighted how small interaction details could significantly impact usability, particularly around clarity, system feedback, and user confidence.
+I focused on core interaction flows such as navigation and report interactions, while my teammates refined animations and visual consistency.
+This collaboration highlighted how closely interaction design and system feedback shape user confidence, and how small interface details can significantly affect usability.

-I focused on core interaction flows such as navigation and report interactions, while my teammates refined animations and overall layout consistency.
-This collaboration strengthened my ability to communicate design intent, prioritise feedback, and make informed trade-offs under time constraints.
-Iterative testing highlighted how small interaction details could significantly impact usability, particularly around clarity, system feedback, and user confidence.
+I focused on core interaction flows such as navigation and report interactions, while my teammates refined animations and visual consistency.
+This collaboration highlighted how closely interaction design and system feedback shape user confidence, and how small interface details can significantly affect usability.

-This project reinforced the importance of research-driven iteration and collaborative problem-solving.
-It strengthened my confidence in adapting to feedback, improving designs through multiple testing rounds, and delivering a usable solution under tight timelines.
-With more time, I would further refine transitions and explore how the system could scale with real council involvement and broader community use.
+This project reinforced the importance of research-driven iteration and evidence-based decision-making.
+It strengthened my confidence in prioritising feedback, making trade-offs under constraints, and refining designs through testing.
+With more time, I would explore how the system could scale with real council integration and support larger community use.

-This project reinforced the importance of research-driven iteration and collaborative problem-solving.
-It strengthened my confidence in adapting to feedback, improving designs through multiple testing rounds, and delivering a usable solution under tight timelines.
-With more time, I would further refine transitions and explore how the system could scale with real council involvement and broader community use.
+This project reinforced the importance of research-driven iteration and evidence-based decision-making.
+It strengthened my confidence in prioritising feedback, making trade-offs under constraints, and refining designs through testing.
+With more time, I would explore how the system could scale with real council integration and support larger community use.

 Other Works